acresources/serverslist/README.md

 * There are several community members that can approve pull requests.

 #### Are servers ever removed or rejected?
-* Only under extreme circumstances will a server be removed from this list
+* Servers may be removed from the list after long periods of inactivity or via [Pull Request](https://github.com/amoeba/serverslist/pulls) by the original contributer of the server to the list
-* The specific reasons aren't defined, but they might include the following;
+* Other reasons for removal or rejection of a server may include:
   * Servers with the intent or functions to exploit their clients

 ## Other Resources